 Our lab is interested in understanding the mechanisms of cell-cell fusion.
 Although cell-cell fusion occurs in several specialized cell types, it is critical for the conception, development and physiology of multicellular organisms.
-For example, sperm and egg fusion initiates zygotic development; fusion between muscle cells (known as myoblasts) leads to the formation of multinucleated, contractile muscle fibers; and fusion between macrophages results in multinucleated giant cells during immune response.
+For example, sperm and egg fusion initiates zygotic development; fusion between muscle cells (known as myoblasts) leads to the formation of multinucleated, contractile muscle fibers during muscle development and regeneration; and fusion between macrophages results in multinucleated giant cells during immune response.
 Cell-cell fusion has also been implicated in the formation of bone and placenta, tumorigenesis and stem cell-mediated tissue repair.
 Despite the diversity of cell types that undergo fusion, all cell-cell fusion events involve cell recognition, adhesion, and membrane merger, suggesting that shared molecular mechanisms may be used.

 Shilagardi, K., Li, S., Luo, F., Marikar, F, Duan R., Jin, P., Kim, J., Murnen, K., and Chen, E.H.
 (2013) Actin-propelled invasive membrane protrusions promote fusogenic protein engagement during cell-cell fusion.
 Science 2013 Apr 19;340(6130):359-363.

 Duan, R., Jin, P., Luo, F., Zhang, G., Anderson, N., and Chen, E.H.
 (2012) Group I PAKs function downstream of Rac to regulate podosome invasion during myoblast fusion in vivo.
 J Cell Biol.199(1):169-85.